Indian Hume Pipe Company Ltd.

 The Company do not propose to transfer any amount to General Reserve.

-INCOME TAx ASSESSMENT:
+INCOME TAX ASSESSMENT:

-The Income Tax assessment of your Company has been completed till assessment year2014-15.
+The income tax assessment of your company has been completed till assessment year2016-17.
 The appeals filed by your Company against the assessment orders for variousfinancial years are pending with the Income Tax Appellate Authorities and Bombay HighCourt.
-The amount of disallowance involved in various appeals is Rs 15058.81 Lakhs.
-Themajor dispute is with regard to the execution of eligible infrastructure projects ofwater sewerage and irrigation.
-Out of the total disallowance the amount of Rs 14670.85Lakhs pertains to the disallowance made u/s 80IA of the I.T.
-Act 1961.
-The balance amountof Rs 387.96 Lakhs pertains to other items of disallowance such as sec.
-14A disallowanceland valuation of Wadala property.
-Howevernecessary provision for tax of Rs 5087.75 Lakhshas been made in the accounts except for the disallowance made u/s 14A as the samedisallowance has been deleted in theprevious years by the First and Second AppellateAuthority.
+The amount of disallowance involved in various appeals is र 22196.46 Lakhs.
+Out ofthis amount the major disputed amount of र 21813.44 Lakhs pertains to claim of section80IA regarding eligibility of deduction/exemption of profit earned from execution ofinfrastructure project.
+The balance amount of र 383.02 Lakhs pertains to other items ofdisallowance such as Section 14A disallowance land valuation of Wadala property.
+Howevernecessary provision for tax of र 7542.91 Lakhs has been already made in accounts exceptfor the disallowance made u/s 14A as the same disallowance has been deleted in theprevious years by the First and Second Appellate Authority.

 The total number of factories of the Company as at the end of the year stands at 20.The Company is setting up a new pipe manufacturing factory at Walwa Maharashtra.

 DEVELOPMENT OF LAND:

 The development of Company's land at Hadapsar (Pune) Wadala (Mumbai) and Badarpur (NewDelhi) are at initial stages of obtaining development related approvals from the variousAuthorities.
 During the year the Company has signed MOU with Kalpataru Gardens PrivateLimited a Kalpataru Group Company for development of Company's land at Vadgaon Pune.

 CORPORATE GOVERNANCE & MANAGEMENT DISCUSSION AND ANALYSIS REPORTS:

 The Company has implemented procedures and adopted practices in conformity with thecode of Corporate Governance under SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 (Listing Regulations).
 The Company has implemented Code of Conduct forall its Executive Directors and Senior Management Personnel Non-Executive Non-IndependentDirectors and Independent Directors who have affirmed compliance thereto.
 The said Codesof Conduct have been posted on the website of the Company.
-The Management Discussion andAnalysis Report and Corporate Governance Report appearing elsewhere in this Annual Reportforms part of the Directors' Report.
+The Management Discussion andAnalysis Report and Corporate Governance Report appearing elsewhere in this Annual Reportforms part of the Board's Report.
 A certificate from the Statutory Auditors of the Companycertifying the compliance of conditions of Corporate Governance is also annexed hereto.